marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/sh-function-attributes.rst

 .. index:: nosave_low_regs function attribute, SH

-.. gcc-attr:: nosave_low_regs
+.. sh-fn-attr:: nosave_low_regs

-  Use this attribute on SH targets to indicate that an :gcc-attr:`interrupt_handler` function should not save and restore registers R0..R7.
+  Use this attribute on SH targets to indicate that an :sh-fn-attr:`interrupt_handler` function should not save and restore registers R0..R7.
 This can be used on SH3\* and SH4\* targets that have a second R0..R7 register bank for non-reentrant interrupt handlers.

 .. index:: renesas function attribute, SH

-.. gcc-attr:: renesas
+.. sh-fn-attr:: renesas

   On SH targets this attribute specifies that the function or struct follows the Renesas ABI.

 .. index:: resbank function attribute, SH

-.. gcc-attr:: resbank
+.. sh-fn-attr:: resbank

-  On the SH2A target, this attribute enables the high-speed register saving and restoration using a register bank for :gcc-attr:`interrupt_handler` routines.
+  On the SH2A target, this attribute enables the high-speed register saving and restoration using a register bank for :sh-fn-attr:`interrupt_handler` routines.
 Saving to the bank is performed automatically after the CPU accepts an interrupt that uses a register bank.